Date: 28 February 2014. Food in Foil.

 toasted English muffin, a slice of fried spam, some crunchy onions

-cubes, sautéed with onions, perhaps a green pepper and then break
+Spam into 1/4" cubes, sautéed with onions, perhaps a green pepper

-an egg over the top.
-Cook until the egg is done and voila: a
+and then break an egg over the top.
+Cook until the egg is done and

-simple one-pan meal.
-Add a potato pancake, and you're all set.
+voila: a simple one-pan meal.
+Add a potato pancake, and am all

 Fried in strips and dipped in a